Is adrenal fatigue a real condition? Can the adrenal glands get too “tired” to produce adrenaline, cortisol, and other hormones? Read on to find out.

 Chronic Stress is Terrible, But Not Because Our Adrenals Are Fatigued

-I want to be clear that there are many reasons why chronic stress is unhealthy.
-However, none of them have to do with the inability to pump out more cortisol.
+There are many reasons why chronic stress is unhealthy, but none of them have to do with low cortisol or adrenal insufficiency.

-The most harmful aspect of stress is because of Corticotropin Releasing Hormone (CRH), which is released by the hypothalamus and leads to the eventual production of cortisol.
-The more you activate your stress pathway, the more you release CRH.
-So the damage is caused without regard to the capacity of your adrenals to pump out cortisol.
+The most harmful aspect of stress is high Corticotropin Releasing Hormone (CRH), which is released by the hypothalamus and leads to the eventual production of cortisol.

 - Cortisol Resistance

 - Decreased immune function – and therefore inability to handle infections